 Ingredients for a 1 pound cheese

-** These tablets are usually sold at Hispanic Stores.
+- ** These tablets are usually sold at Hispanic Stores.
 And the price range is 50 cents each.
 Or you could buy liquid rennet online and use it according to the manufacture instructions.
-I had also made cheese using one tablespoon of white vinegar when rennet is not available.
+If you don't find the rennet, I had also made cheese using 2 tablespoons of white vinegar or lime juice when rennet is not available.
 So no excuse, you can make it.

 Used a knife to cut the curds in small pieces.

 4. Place the curds in a cheese cloth over a large bowl or container to catch the drips.
 Take the 4 corners of the cheese cloth and form a bag with it.